mstrens/oXs_logger_arduino/README.md

 * each "current" situation is then formatted in a CSV format and store on the SD card with the timestamp
 * at regular interval (e.g. 10 sec), the logger synchronise the file on the Sd card in order to avoid loose of all data's on power down
 * so, in case of power off, only the last seconds will be loosen

+Note: when oXs provide GPS date and time, the log file get a creation timestamp equal to the first date and time provided by oXs.
+There can be a delay because GPS has to get some satellites.
 ## -------  Hardware -----------------

 This project requires a board with a RP2040 processor like the rapsberry pi pico.